deltachat-bot/bot-pages/development.md

 ## Examples

-#### NodeJS
+#### NodeJS echo bot

-As an high level example here's an implementation of a simple echo bot in NodeJS.
+As a very easy, high level example here's an implementation of a simple echo bot in NodeJS.
 It uses a small library called [`deltachat-node-bot-base`](https://github.com/deltachat-bot/deltachat-node-bot-base) that abstracts the bindings for NodeJS a little more and makes it even easier to build a bot.

 Install the dependency using NPM in a fresh directory: